1878 Liechtenstein general election: Results

-The election of Oberland's Landtag members and substitutes was held on 15 May in Vaduz.
-Of Oberland's 100 electors, 96 were present.
-Oberland elected seven Landtag members and four substitutes.
+The election of Oberland's Landtag members and their deputies was held on 15 May in Vaduz Castle.
+Of Oberland's 100 electors, 96 were present for the voting; Oberland elected seven Landtag members and five deputies.
 The election of Unterland's Landtag members and substitutes was held on 16 May in Mauren.
-All of Unterland's 60 electors were present.
-Unterland elected five Landtag members and two substitutes.
+All 60 voters were present for voting; Unterland elected five Landtag members and two deputies.